-In the last 9 years, Khalil Audi who hails from Cudahy, Wisconsin, has cashed in thirty three different lottery tickets and won roughly $80,000.
-The first win was a $10,000 Badger Cash Blowout game with a one in seventy two thousand chance.
-Next he purchased a $30 Super Millions scratch ticket with a one in two hundred thousand chance shot of a prize totalling $5000.
+In the last 9 years, Khalil Audi who hails from Cudahy, Wisconsin, has cashed in thirty-three different lottery tickets and won roughly $80,000.
+The first win was a $10,000 Badger Cash Blowout game with a one in seventy-two thousand chance.
+Next, he purchased a $30 Super Millions scratch ticket with a one in two hundred thousand chance shot of a prize totaling $5000.
 He won that as well.
 Since then he has won Pick 4 a handful of times too.

-Gaming the Lottery, an organization that investigates the global lottery industry have investigated the Wisconsin Lottery fully, and have found that Audi isn’t the most prolific winner.
+Gaming the Lottery, an organization that investigates the global lottery industry has investigated the Wisconsin Lottery fully and has found that Audi isn’t the most prolific winner.
 That honor goes to Annie Mason of Milwaukee, Wisconsin.
-She has purchased tickets worth $600 or more sixty five times in the last eighteen years, for total winnings of just under half a million dollars.
+She has purchased tickets worth $600 or more sixty-five times in the last eighteen years, for total winnings of just under half a million dollars.

-Eleven more people have played and cashed twenty or more winning tickets of at least $600, earning prizes totalling $100,000 or more each in that same period of time.
+Eleven more people have played and cashed twenty or more winning tickets of at least $600, earning prizes totaling $100,000 or more each in that same period of time.

 Neither Audi nor Mason have responded to repeated calls for comment.

 Investigations into the Wins

 The Wisconsin Center for Investigative Journalism when looking into this has found that three of the top thirteen players that won twenty or more times or more in recent years have close ties to the retailers selling them the winning tickets.
 Audi works at Charlie’s Liquor & Tobacco Mart, which was found to be home to thirty of his wins.

 Due to a gap in lottery playing regulations, there are currently no laws barring lottery retailers or their employees from buying or cashing in lottery tickets at their own stores.
 Some believe this has opened up the system to fraud.